refraction-ray/general-notes/computer_science/formal_language.md

 2) context sensitive grammar (CSG), type I, where right is no shorter than left in all production rules

-3) context free grammar (CFG), type II, CSG and all left part pf production is in V
+3) context free grammar (CFG), type II, CSG and all left part of production is in V

 4) regular grammar (RG), type III, CFG where all production rules are like A: wB or A: w, w is in $T^+$.